Torh-21/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 The 8-uppercase.py program  prints a string in uppercase followed by a new line.
 The 9-print_last_digit.py prints the last digit of a number.
 The 10-add.py function adds two integers and returns the result.
+The 11-pow.py function  computes a to the power of b and return the value.